An Oracle Gradient Regularized Newton Method for Quadratic Measurements Regression

 {\bf (g) Effect of $n/p$.} To see this effect, we fix $\sigma=1$ and $p=100$ but select $\sigma_\varepsilon\in\{0,0.1\}$ and ${n}/{p}\in\{1.5,1.75,\ldots,3.75,4\}$.
-From the average results over 100 trials in Figure \ref{fig-effect-n-complex-sub}, the observations are similar to those in Figure \ref{fig-effect-n-complex}, that is, GRNM greatly outperforms WF for the noiseless cases and displays slightly better results for the noisy cases.
+The average results over 100 trials are shown in Figure \ref{fig-effect-n-complex-sub}.
+The observations are similar to those in Figure \ref{fig-effect-n-complex}, namely, GRNM significantly outperforms the others for the noiseless cases and shows slightly better results for the noisy cases.

 {\bf (h) Effect of $p$.} To proceed with that, we fix $\sigma=1, n=4p$ but vary $\sigma_\varepsilon\in\{0,0.1\}$ and $p \in \{100,125,\ldots,225,250\}$.
-Average results over $25$ trials are displayed in Figure \ref{fig-effect-p-complex-sub}.
-It can be clearly seen that GRNM delivers relatively high order of accuracy for the noiseless cases and consumes a shorter computational time than WF for all scenarios.
+The average results over 25 trials are displayed in Figure \ref{fig-effect-p-complex-sub}.
+It is clear that GRNM delivers a relatively high order of accuracy for the noiseless cases and consumes the shortest computational time for all scenarios.